+Acceptable means of acknowledging the work of others (by referencing, in footnotes, or otherwise) is an essential component of any work submitted for assessment, whether written examination, dissertation, essay, registration exercise or group course work.
 If other people’s ideas are used, they must be acknowledged.
 Quotation marks must be used to cite the words of others, whether written or spoken, and a footnote or reference (see below) should be added in the assignment text to accompany the quotation and indicate from where it is taken.
 If an idea generated by someone else is cited, it should be referenced in the same way.
 Similarly, if an illustration is included from another source, or someone else’s data is included in a graph or table, the source must be acknowledged.
 If information is obtained and used from a web source on the internet, the source must be referenced.

 You must reference your own pre-existing work in the same way as if it were sourced from another author.

 Students are responsible for ensuring that they have read and understood the Institute’s Plagiarism Guidance above.
 Further guidance relating to the avoidance of plagiarism is available on the University website at: www.admin.cam.ac.uk/univ/plagiarism/students/.
 If after reading the guidance, you have any outstanding queries you should seek clarification at the earliest opportunity from the Course Director.